 William H. Dana

-Before his assignment as Chief Engineer, he was Assistant Chief of the Flight Operations Division, a position he assumed after serving since 1986 as Chief Pilot.
-He was also a project pilot on the F-15 HIDEC (Highly Integrated Digital Electronic Control) research project, and a co-project pilot on the F-18 High Angle of Attack Research Vehicle (HARV) project.
+Dana flew the F-100 variable stability research aircraft and the F-16 Advanced Fighter Technology Integration aircraft as well as others.
+He was also a project pilot on the F-15 HIDEC (Highly Integrated Digital Electronic Control) research program and a co-project pilot on the F-18 High Angle of Attack research program.

 For his service as a flight research pilot, he received NASA’s Distinguished Service Medal in 1997.
 In 2000 he was awarded the Milton O. Thompson Lifetime Achievement Award by the Dryden Flight Research Center.

 A member of the Society of Experimental Test Pilots, Dana authored several technical papers.

 Dana died on May 6, 2014 at the age of 83 following a lengthy illness.